May 24, 2015

 certainly list again.

-Of late a lot of people are emailing us and asking us to delist
+Of late a lot of people are emailing us and simply asking us to delist

 an IP address.